Ridgefield vs. Camas WA 2026 Update: Which City Is Right for You?

 Growth investors: Washington's #1 fastest-growing city, improving retail, approved new interchange by 2027.
 Buyers who got in early have been right — and the trajectory continues.

 Families who need good schools at a lower price: Ridgefield School District is legitimately excellent.
-If qualifying for $810K+ is a stretch, Ridgefield's schools are a strong choice — not a fallback.
+If qualifying around Camas's $789K median is a stretch, Ridgefield's schools are a strong choice — not a fallback.

 New construction buyers: Active builder corridors, builder-paid buydowns, and a wide range of product types including townhomes that don't exist in Camas at comparable prices.
 See Vancouver WA neighborhood guide and the explore Vancouver WA neighborhoods tool for the full picture.